Published on June 3rd, 2016 | by Guest Contributor

 When you can’t take it anymore, stop.
 Take the next exit and pull over at a gas station or a local eatery.
 You may not need gas or food, but the simple act of getting out of the car and walking around for a couple minutes will be immensely refreshing.
 And as a wise man once sang, “You gotta know when to hold ‘em, know when to fold ‘em, know when to walk away…”

-by Mathieu Rainville
+Written by: Mathieu Rainville

 © 2017 CAA South Central Ontario